Mentor/Mentee Summer Fellowship Program

 How to find a lab if you are new to research?

 We will help you.
-Come to the Undergraduate Research Symposium, 4:00-5:30 pm on Friday February 1 2013 in A219B Langley Hall.
+Come to the Undergraduate Research Poster Session, advertised yearly for late January or early February.
 Undergraduates NOW in labs will be available to answer questions about life as a student researcher and tell you about how they found a lab.
 See if you are interested in their research, or talk with us about where your interests may be.

 In addition, please read faculty descriptions of their research on the Faculty web page and/or talk with the Departmental Advisors.